 What rate (or price) can I qualify for?

-As you can see, there are many variables that can come into play when trying to determine what kind of “rate” an individual has received a Kidney Transplant.
-This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you directly.
+As you can see, many variables can come into play when determining what kind of “rate” an individual has received a Kidney Transplant.
+This is why knowing what kind of “rate” you might qualify for is almost impossible without first speaking with you directly.
+That said, however, most individuals who have received a Kidney Transplant will usually fall into one of three categories that we can make some “assumptions” about that will generally hold.

 Category #1.

 The first group of folks that we’ll commonly encounter will be those who have either just recently received a Kidney Transplant or are just a couple of years removed from their transplant surgery.
-In cases like these, what we’ll commonly find is that most (if not all) life insurance companies are going to either REJECT an applicant or POSTPONE their application until the applicant is three years removed from their surgical date.
-For clients in this situation, it may make sense to pursue a Guaranteed Issue Life Insurance Policy.
+In cases like these, we’ll commonly find that most (if not all) life insurance companies will either REJECT an applicant or POSTPONE their application until the applicant is three years removed from their surgical date.
+Pursuing a Guaranteed Issue Life Insurance Policy may make sense for clients in this situation.

 Category #2.